javiercmh/flood-it-game/README.md

 # flood-it-game

 A fun game I made using Processing.
-You start with a random colorful board and your goal is to end up with a 1-color board.
+You start with a board full of colours and your goal is to flood the board with just colour.
 Give it a try!

 # Requirements